03 Aug 1999

 She maintained her outstanding record by dipping below the half-marathon world record in Larne with a dazzling 1:03:44.
 However, the record was unratifiable after the course was found to be 54m short.

 Yalemzerf extended her extraordinary sequence of results by demolishing the previous world record for the 10km road race by 22 seconds, running a stunning 29:14 in Castellon, Spain in February 2022.
+And later that year, the Ethiopian athlete won the Hamburg Marathon noting a PB of 2:17:23.

 Did you know?